 Are you a commercial business, company or organization that produces waste?

-This includes property management companies, hospitals, schools, offices, stores, malls, restaurants, hotels, manufacturers, factories, non-profit organizations, places of worship, warehouses and other operations.
+This includes property managers, schools, offices, stores, malls, restaurants, hotels, healthcare facilities, manufacturers, factories, non-profits, places of worship, warehouses and other operations.

 There will be a series of changes that will affect what you do with your waste.